micahnotscottish/Pose-Capture/README.md

 ## ✨ Overview

 This is a personal project I designed inspired by real-world use.
 My girlfriend works at an intermediate unit with developmentally disabled children, many of whom are non-verbal, but love dancing and moving to music and animals on TV.
-One child in particular loves pretending to be a dinosaur — so I thought, **why not let him actually be one?**
+One child in particular loves pretending to be a dinosaur.
+So I thought, **why not let him actually be one?**

 The goal of this project wasn’t to build a single polished game, but to design a **flexible, low-cost motion capture architecture** that can: